-To pass the course, you must satisfy all of these criteria:
+To pass the course, you must score at least 50 overall.

 If you enrol, but don’t participate in the course at all you will fail with a final grade of NCN, which means a failure due to non-completion.

-Marks and feedback for all assignments will be released through GitLab.
-Marks for the major project & final exam will be released as part of your final grade when your grades for all courses come out at the end of the semester.
-Marks for these items are available upon request after the semester has finished.
+Marks for the major project will be released as part of your final grade when your grades for all courses come out at the end of the semester.
+Marks and feedback for these items are available upon request after the semester has finished.

 This means you must plan ahead—don’t leave your submission to the last minute.
 It’s much better to get something done early and then refine it from there (especially with the GitLab submission process).
 We won’t accept last-minute excuses for lost work, etc. so make sure you’re aware of all the submission deadlines and plan accordingly.
 Also, make note of the communication policy above—if you need help/assistance from a lecturer or tutor you can’t get it after hours/at the last minute.

-If you can see ahead of time that a specific assessment date or deadline will be a problem for you, then contact us at least two weeks in advance (either via email or privately through Piazza) and we will work something out for you.
-In the interest of fairness we obviously will always require good reasons—but we want to listen to you and give you the opportunity to make your case.
+If you can see ahead of time that a specific assessment deadline will be a problem for you, for example if you’ll be super-busy with other assignments at the same time, then contact the convenor at least two weeks in advance and we will work something out for you.
+We will always require good reasons, but we will listen to you and give you the opportunity to make your case.

 All your submitted work is assumed to be entirely your own work.
 Besides forbidding any direct copies, this also means that no part of your submission is inspired by, based on or a re-formulation of work by somebody else.

 If your work has been inspired by something else (e.g. a classmate, or something you found on the web) you must indicate this in the statement of originality which you’ll submit alongside every assignment (including the major project).
 This gives you a place to clearly indicate your sources.

 You are expected to be able to explain and defend any submitted assessment item.
 The course convener can conduct or initiate an additional interview about any submitted assessment item for any student.
-If there is a significant discrepancy between the two forms of assessment (e.g. if you clearly don’t understand the code that you submitted) it will be automatically treated as a case of suspected academic misconduct.
+If there is a significant discrepancy between the two forms of assessment (e.g., if you clearly don’t understand the code that you submitted) it will be automatically treated as a case of suspected academic misconduct.

 These rules are not at odds with being resourceful and working collaboratively—you should discuss your work in this course with others taking the class.
 However, you must never misrepresent the work of others as your own.

-- seek help from the Computer Science Student’s Association (CSSA), who are really keen to help students with things like setting up computers
+- seek help from the Computer Science Student’s Association (CSSA), who are really keen to help students with things like setting up computers.